bldevries/curvedpy/readme.md

 </div>

 ## Introduction
-This python package is written to accompany the <a href="https://github.com/bldevries/blackhole_geodesic_calculator" target="_blank">relativistic render engine</a> I developed for Blender.
+This python package is written to accompany the Black Hole Render Engine for Blender.
 But this package can be used for other projects just as well.
-It aims to calculate geodesics (trajectories) of massive particles and photons in curved space-time (different metrics).
-As of now (4 Dec 2024) the Schwarzschild metric (a spherically symmetric blackhole) is implemented.
-The Kerr blackhole (a rotating blackhole) will follow soon and is in developement.
-In the following sections I will explain how to install and use this package as well as some background information on how it works.
+It calculates geodesics (trajectories) of massive particles and photons in curved space-time (different metrics).
+Both the Schwarzschild and Kerr metric is implemented.

 <div align="center">
 <img src="images/blackhole_banner.gif" alt="" width="720" height="auto">